Everything we know so far about the new ‘Terminator’ trilogy

 When we found out about the reboot, we naturally wondered how it would fit into the existing narrative.
 After all, a true sequel would have to consider four films’ worth of backstory — Genisys acted as a hard reboot of the series — right?
 Well, it turns out the trilogy will follow Terminator 2 sequentially, as Cameron is more than happy to “pretend [the three most recent films] were a bad dream … or an alternate timeline, which is permissible in our multiverse.”

-The duo (along with Ellison and a team of writers including David Goyer, Charles Eglee, Josh Friedman, and Justin Rhodes) believe that the basic concept for the first two films — AI becoming self-aware and then murderous — is extremely relevant today, given recent advancements in technology.
+The duo (along with Ellison and a team of writers including David Goyer, Charles Eglee, Josh Friedman, and Justin Rhodes) believe that the basic concept for the first two films — artificial intelligence becoming self-aware and then murderous — is extremely relevant today, given recent advancements in technology.

 A NEW GENERATION OF TERMINATORS?